Hemanathann/Hospital-Bed-capacity-analytics-aws-bi/README.md

 **Student:** Hemanathan Sasikala Karthikeyan
 **Student ID:** 25201772

-This repository contains the full end-to-end implementation of a cloud-based healthcare analytics system, built using AWS (S3, Glue, Athena), Power BI, Python, and Streamlit, along with the final project report, datasets, screenshots, and dashboards.
+This repository contains the full end-to-end implementation of a cloud-based healthcare analytics system, built using AWS (S3, Glue, Athena), Power BI, Python, and Streamlit, along with the final project deliverables (Power BI report, Streamlit app, datasets, notebooks, and project report).

 The aim of the project is to analyse hospital capacity, patient demand, and staff experience across four services — Emergency, ICU, General Medicine, and Surgery — over 52 weeks.